Address: Downtown – 130 – 9 Avenue S.E.

 Stay Length: Expect to spend at least 2 hours, you could easily spend all day depending on your child’s attention span.

-The Glenbow really tries to find ways to engage kids in the exhibits and uses a variety of methods to do so from things to look at, touch, smell and different electronic and non-electronic games in addition to the Discovery Room.
-At only two and a half, I wasn’t sure if enough of it would be at his level, but I’m actually looking forward to taking him back so we can see more of the exhibits.
+The Glenbow really tries to find ways to engage kids in most of the exhibits and uses a variety of methods to do so from things to look at, touch, smell and different electronic and non-electronic games in addition to the Discovery Room.

 The ARC Discovery Room

-The Discovery Room changes theme along with the travelling exhibits.
+The Discovery Room typically changes theme along with the travelling exhibits.
 They strive to provide an opportunity for people of all ages, but particularly kids to interact with the theme of the main exhibit at their own levels.
 There are often themed books crafts or other related activities that kids can try out.
 In general I would say that they aim at school-aged kids but that doesn’t mean your preschoolers or toddler won’t find something to interest them as well.
-While we were there there were two different animation themed crafts.
-Gordie enjoyed coloring and gluing one of the crafts but the goal was a little over his head.

 Mavericks: An Incorrigible History of Alberta